A Hardy-type result on the average of the lattice point error term over long intervals

 There are counterparts for general Riemannian manifolds of the eigenvalue asymptotic question.
 To take an example, suppose $S$ is a compact Riemann surface of genus greater than $1$ and constant curvature $-1$, and $0=\lambda_0 < \lambda_1 \leq \lambda_2 \ldots$ is the sequence of eigenvalues for the problem $\Delta f + \lambda f =0$ on $S$.
 By the Weyl asymptotic law, if $N(T)$ is the corresponding eigenvalue count in $[0,T]$, $N(T) = (A/4\pi)T + R(T)$, where $A$ is the area of the surface, and the remainder $R(T)$ is $o(T)$.
 This general estimate on $R(T)$ can be considerably improved (cf.\ \cite{hejhal1}, \cite{randol78}), and, as in the case of the circle problem, examination of the analysis makes it tempting to believe that $R(T) \ll T^{\frac{1}{4} + \epsilon}\,$ for any $\epsilon > 0$.
-It is known (cf.\ \cite{hejhal1}) that the $\frac14$ in this estimate cannot be reduced.
-I have not been able to establish or refute the estimate, but in \cite{randol81} was able to establish the corresponding Hardy-type average estimate for any $\epsilon > 0$.
+It has been shown in arithmetic cases (cf.\ \cite{hejhal1}) that the $\frac14$ in this estimate cannot be reduced.
+I have not been able to establish or refute the estimate, but in \cite{randol81} was able to establish its almost everywhere validity for a closely related version of the eigenvalue remainder problem, in which the eigenfunctions figure in the count.

 Intrigued by this result, LaPointe, Polterovich, and Safarov in \cite{polterovich1} subsequently obtained several interesting results of this type in a general Riemannian context.